Please enable JavaScript

 Emollients

-Emollients are essential ingredients in skincare, used to soften, hydrate, and improve skin texture.
-They work by forming a protective layer on the surface of the epidermis, which helps to retain moisture and prevent dryness.
-These agents are often present in creams, lotions, and balms to provide additional comfort and maintain soft and supple skin.
+Emollients are key ingredients in skin care, used to soften, hydrate, and improve the texture of the skin.
+They work by forming a protective layer on the surface of the epidermis, which helps retain moisture and prevent dryness.
+These agents are often found in creams, lotions, and balms to provide additional comfort and maintain skin that is soft and supple.

 FAQ about emollients